 if it wasn't stopped Lashley would have killed sims anyways

-what i dont get was that Mousasi wasnt even fighting that nightthechampion116 wrote: ↑GSP is training with Mousasi in Vegas.
+Red_Army wrote: what i dont get was that Mousasi wasnt even fighting that night

 but oh well, hughes was there in Lawlers corner, so i dont see anything wrong with it